Aif4thah/VulnerableLightApp/README.md

 | CWE-1270 | Generation of Incorrect Security Tokens | Medium | Code review | 1.000-20.000$ |
 | CWE-1395 | Dependency on Vulnerable Third-Party Component | Easy | Old stuff discovery | 0-500$ |

+## 🔑 Write Up

+Become a project sponsor and gain access to all the solutions for cybersecurity challenges.

 ## 🏭 Context